How to Become a Registered Investment Advisor

 After the client is registered, services can be provided for ongoing compliance services, which are billed on an hourly basis.
 These services range from answering questions regarding record keeping requirements to informing clients of upcoming regulatory deadlines, and submitting the necessary documents if requested.

-Here is the general process used to file an initial investment advisor registration:
+Here is the general process used to file an initial investment adviser registration:

 - Phone interview with client to discuss the kind of business to be done;